cicl-stanford/explanation_intervention/README.md

-# Explanations Communiate Optimal Interventions
+# Explanations Communicate Optimal Interventions

 This repository contains the experiment, data, analyses and figured for the  CogSci 2024 paper <a href="https://psyarxiv.com/XXX/">"Do as I explain" Explanations communiate optimal interventions"</a> by Lara Kirfel, Jacqueline Harding, Jeong Shin, Cindy Wu, Thomas Icard and Tobias Gerstenberg.